 If your teams have a high level of psychological safety and trust, 1-1s and retrospectives are the best ways to get genuine and timely developer feedback.
 It should also be easy for developers to report issues when they face them.

-You can — and should — also run surveys, but if you run them too often with too many questions, people won't reply.
+You can — and should — also run developer experience surveys, but if you run them too often with too many questions, people won't reply.
 So they’re practically always a lagging indicator, and you should try to find ways of tracking more real-time signals whenever you can.

 How to drive great developer experience